copier-org/copier/docs/configuring.md

 Commands to execute after generating or updating a project from your template.

 They run ordered, and with the `$STAGE=task` variable in their environment.
-Beware that each command is run in its own subprocess.
+Each task runs in its own subprocess.

 If a `dict` is given it can contain the following items: